Can You Pay Your Mortgage With a Credit Card?

 Should You Pay Your Mortgage With a Credit Card?

-Making mortgage payments with a credit card may be a good idea if you’re looking for a way to earn more rewards or get some financial breathing room.
+Making mortgage payments with a credit card might possibly be a good idea if you’re looking for a way to earn more rewards or get some financial breathing room.
 However, given the downsides, such as high fees and the impact it may have on your credit, you may be better off pursuing other options first.
 Also keep in mind that using a credit card to pay your mortgage may trigger a higher cash-advance interest rate than your typical interest rate since you can’t pay directly.

 Alternatives to Using a Credit Card for Your Mortgage